dxwc/vidlist/README.md

 # Changelog

++ 0.1.1
+    + --one multiple update status counter fix with -p
 + 0.1.0
     + Print status text on individual subscription
     + Open option will not wait for browser to close after opening the html